cinquemb/spiral-vm/README.md

 - Phase 1: Simulator-based Logical Gate Implementation Focus on implementing a comprehensive set of logical gates (X, Z, CZ, T, etc.) directly on SpiralVM classical simulator.
 This ensures full validation, correctness, and benchmarking of logical qubit encodings and gate protocols within a controlled environment.

-- Phase 2: Qiskit Integration via Transpiler
-Develop a C++-based Qiskit Python parser that reads standard Qiskit circuits and maps them onto SpiralVM’s logical gate set.
-Follow this with a C++-Python code generator which converts SpiralVM logical programs back into executable Qiskit circuits augmented with SpiralVM-specific operations.

-- Phase 3: Experimental Hardware Validation and Overlap Algorithms
+- Phase 2: Experimental Hardware Validation and Overlap Algorithms
 	- Build algorithms that allow physical qubits to belong to multiple logical qubit neighborhoods, enabling overlaps.
 	- Update SpiralVM data structures and gate implementations to handle overlapping logical qubit clusters correctly.
 	- Modify your SpiralVM simulator and Qiskit transpiler to support these overlaps during simulation and circuit generation.